jorgsk/Utail/doc/modules.rst

 Modules
 =======

-The central classes and methods of the 3UTR finder program.
+The central classes and methods of Utail

 =================
-:mod:`utr_finder`
+:mod:`utail`
 =================

-.. automodule:: utr_finder
+.. automodule:: utail

 Classes
 """""""